-In 2013, CCC served over 40,000 individuals with over 60,000 people passing through the building.
+In 2015, we served over 40,000 individuals with over 60,000 people passing through the building.

-Only at the CCC will you find a contra dancer from Atlanta, a drummer from Burundi, a steel pedal guitar player from Macon, a farmer from Bhutan, a lawyer from Somalia and a business owner from Ethiopia sitting side-by-side to watch a World Cup game or help a child with their homework.
+Only at the CCC will you find a contra dancers from Atlanta, drummers from Burundi, a steel pedal guitar player from Macon, a farmer from Bhutan, a lawyer from Somalia and a business owner from Ethiopia sitting side-by-side to watch a World Cup game or help a child with their homework.
 For the CCC, this is what life looks like.